roverxio/toadplatform/README.md

 ## Running the node locally
 If you are running this project on localhost, you need to have a local node running with the contracts deployed.
-We use Foundry' Anvil to run a local node for development and testing:
+We use Foundry's Anvil to run a local node for development and testing:
 1. Follow the instructions in the [foundry installation guide](https://book.getfoundry.sh/getting-started/installation) to set up foundry tool kit
 2. Navigate to the `contracts/` folder
 3. Run `bash foundry_setup.sh` to install all the contract dependencies